1broccoli/playertitlenames/README.md

     Convenience: The addon centralizes all related options into one place, avoiding the need to search through the Blizzard interface, which can feel scattered or unintuitive.

     Customization Without Hassle: Players can toggle specific aspects of name visibility quickly, tailoring the game to their preferences during gameplay without disrupting their flow.
-    Fun an exciting big damage or healing numbers!

 Why It's Better Than Blizzard's Default Slash Commands